jpegzilla/starter-guide/readme.md

 #### the editor

-typically, editors will have some sort of starting guide to help new users get used to the environment. for example, atom has its welcome screen (accessed by opening the software for the first time, or by typing `ctrl+shift+p` and searching for `welcome: show`). here's a basic exercise you can do when you first open up a new editor &mdash; answer these questions.
+typically, editors will have some sort of starting guide to help new users get used to the `[development environment]`. for example, atom has its welcome screen (accessed by opening the software for the first time, or by typing `ctrl+shift+p` and searching for `welcome: show`). here's a basic exercise you can do when you first open up a new editor &mdash; answer these questions.

-1.  how do I create a new file? is there a graphical menu? a key combination?
+1.  how do I create a new file? is there a `[graphical menu]`? a `[key combination]`?
 1.  how do I delete the file from within the editor?
 1.  is there a way to see a list of currently opened files?
 1.  how do I switch between files? can I work on two or more files in parallel?
 1.  what kind of extensions are available to me? how can I increase the functionality of the editor to better suit my needs?
 1.  does the editor save my settings so I can pick up where I left off after closing it?

-those are just some basic questions that I think about when trying a new editor. you can try these, and along the way you'll probably think of some questions of your own.
+those are just some basic questions that I think about when trying a new editor. you can try these, and along the way you'll probably think of some questions of your own. use a search engine to answer them!

 ### writing some code

-at this point you're ready to get into the actual work. now that you're a little familiar with how to use your editor and your terminal, your two primary tools, you can start to write some code. but how do you learn programming languages? here are some good resources for learning the most common programming languages used for web development:
+at this point you're ready to get into a beginner project. now that you're a little familiar with how to use your editor and your terminal, your two primary tools, you can start to write some code. but how do you learn `[programming languages]`? here are some good resources for learning the most common programming languages used for web development:

 1.  [**codewars.**](https://www.codewars.com/) create an account here and practice writing at least javascript. javascript is the primary scripting language used on the web, so it's critical knowledge. it wouldn't hurt to also practice some other languages as well! any language will improve your programming skills in some way.
 1.  [**mdn's _getting started with the web_.**](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web) this is an excellent guide on how to use tools to make things on the web.
 I highly recommend going through this in great detail. set aside a couple of hours.